90zlaya/shell-scripts/README.md

 # Force list of aliases to reload in current session
 source ~/.bashrc

+# Get help how to use script you aliased
+[alias-name] -h
 ```

 Replace `[alias-name]` with your alias and `[command]` with full path to your script (presumably `[base-url]/shell-scripts/deploy/[script-name].sh`).
 Force list of aliases to reload in current session or restart terminal.